Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-Jeanette Benton Berndt passed away peacefully on March 28th 2026.
+Jeanette Benton Berndt, lovingly known as Net and Little Lulu, passed away peacefully on March 28, 2026.

-She is survived by her children Keith Benton, Candace Zurek, daughter in law Debbie Benton, son in law Bruce Zurek, sister Ima Jean Donawho McReynolds, grandchildren Brandy Barton and her spouse Gary Barton, Keith Benton Jr and his spouse Emily Benton, Jerry Benton, Michael Zurek, Elsie Garcia, Eric Castanuela, Brandy Hood, Christopher Zurek, Austin Zurek and many great grandchildren, nieces, nephews, cousins and friends waiting until the day they see her again in glory!
+Jeanette is survived by her children, Keith Benton and Candace Zurek; daughter‑in‑law Debbie Benton; son‑in‑law Bruce Zurek; sister Ima Jean Donawho McReynolds; grandchildren Brandy Barton and spouse (Gary), Keith Benton Jr. and spouse (Emily), Jerry Benton, Michael Zurek, Elsie Garcia, Eric Castanuela, Brandy Hood, Christopher Zurek, Austin Zurek; and many great‑grandchildren, nieces, nephews, cousins, and friends who will carry her memory until they meet again in glory.

 Skyvue Funeral Home